shivanshdave/2020-432/projects/project1/README.md

       - in presenting your main effects model you should show:
           - a tidied table of regression coefficients
-          - key fit summary statistics like the Nagelkerke R-square and the area under the ROC curve
+          - key fit summary statistics like the Nagelkerke R-square and the area under the ROC curve as they are presented in the `lrm` output
           - a confusion matrix based on an explicitly specified prediction rule (perhaps `.fitted` \>= 0.5, but something else if you prefer) and you’ll need to specify the